-Craven Arms exhibits an almost unique status and socio-economic cultural mix within the Diocese of Hereford and is among the more sizeable communities in south Shropshire.
+Craven Arms exhibits an almost unique status and socioeconomic cultural mix within the Diocese of Hereford and is among the more sizeable communities in south Shropshire.
 Employment features a mix of light industry, agricultural supplies and machinery, some service industry, a halal abattoir and some office and professional services.
 The work associated with agriculture and the businesses supporting agriculture generates a substantial proportion of the overall income.
-Unemployment is low and there is a wide range of incomes.
-Across the parishes there is a fairly even distribution of age ranges and the group contains two schools both of which welcome church links.
+There is a wide range of incomes, with many people working more than one job.

+The benefice contains two schools both of which welcome church links.
 The Stokesay Primary School, in Craven Arms, is part of the TrustEdCSAT Alliance Multi-Academy Trust, and Wistanstow is served by a Church of England (VC) Primary School.
 Secondary schools are in Ludlow, Church Stretton, and Bishops Castle, with students travelling to them by train, or school bus.

-The community has its own locally run supermarket (Tuffins), a mainline railway station with direct trains to south Wales and Manchester, a doctor's surgery, veterinary practice and a range of other shops and food outlets.
+The community has its own locally-run supermarket (Tuffins), a mainline railway station with direct trains to south Wales and Manchester, a doctor's surgery, pharmacy, veterinary practice and a range of other shops and food outlets.
 There is a popular and busy Community Centre with sports facilities and the Shropshire Hills Discovery centre has café run by a charitable foundation (Grow, Cook, Learn).
 'Flicks in the Sticks' is a regular feature; rooms can be hired for social occasions and there is a permanent exhibition which attracts tourists.